soumyadipcodes/Grocery-Store-Management-System/README.md

 );
 ```
 # General Instructions
-1. The database is to be created manually.
+1. The database is to be created manually, tables will be created automatically after first run.

 2. [tkinter](https://docs.python.org/3/library/tkinter.html) and [pillow](https://pypi.org/project/Pillow/) modules must be installed on your device to run the program.